flancia-coop/doc.anagora.org/social-coop-oc.md

 - onboarding/offboarding, in review
     - Welcoming Luke: We got him into Zulip!
 Yaay!
 - wg report back: FWG/LWG, CWG, TWG
+    - TWG (Ammar reporting): met yesterday.
+Bonfire update to new version.
+TWG discussion: Do we want to test running a Bonfire instance?
+Flancian was not there: no update to alpha instance.
+Conversation on adding to the character limit: the issue was dormant and they
 - closing